INTRODUCTION

 = (1/2 0/49 1/14), alternate elegant

-Sigler offered no proof that an algorithm was used to clarify a context of an Egyptian fraction example.
-Fibonacci did fairly conclude that the seventh conversion method works for all examples.
+Summary: Sigler offered no proof that an algorithm was used by Fibonacci.
+The best way to explain Fibonacci's seventh method is the to clarify a context of the two 28/97 and 30/97 examples.
+Fibonacci fairly concluded that the seventh conversion method works for all examples, a fact that Ahmes has been attested by applying a 2/n table rule in RMP 31 and RMP 36..

-Sigler also unfairly discussed a possible error made by Fibonacci when Fibonacci converted 4/49 by subtracting 1/13, by the statement:
+As a footnote, Sigler unfairly discussed a possible error made by Fibonacci when Fibonacci converted 4/49 by subtracting 1/13, by the statement:

 4/49 - 1/13 = 3/637